 Where To Put A Bokhara

-Despite that obvious quality, these rugs remain at good value within our collection.
-This is especially handy because Bokhara Oriental rugs tend to look at home in just about every setting.
+Despite that obvious quality, these rugs remain at a good value within our collection.
+The right prices can work in your favor as these rugs can be a part of any corner in your home.
 You might even be tempted to grab more than one.

 Ikat Patterns & Colors